leadsblue-datasets/leadsblue-datasets/perspectives/analyst-perspective.md

 Analysts focus on data organization and classification rather than outreach execution.

+From an analytical viewpoint, industry contact databases and country business datasets are structured classification models for business data analysis.

 This document is part of the LeadsBlue global B2B dataset index.